cliffordp/tk-smugmug-slideshow-shortcode/readme.txt

 = Version 1.5 =
 * May 27, 2017
-* If the shortcode's "domain" argument ends with 'smugmug.com' (e.g. xyz.smugmug.com), the slideshow will load via HTTPS, else HTTP.
+* Added HTTPS/SSL support.
+If the shortcode's "domain" argument ends with 'smugmug.com' (e.g. xyz.smugmug.com), the slideshow will load via HTTPS, else HTTP.
 Really, though, you could just leave the "domain" argument empty to load it from https://smugmug.com/..., which should work in all cases.
 * Added 'randomize' shortcode argument
 * Added tk_smugmug_slideshow_shortcode_before_output and tk_smugmug_slideshow_shortcode_after_output filters in case you want to add your own button that links to view the full screen slideshow (same link as the generated iframe src).
 * Integrated Freemius.